-In order to meet our objectives, the school has identified the following priorities for the period 2021-2022:
+In order to meet our objectives, the school has identified the following priorities for the period 2022-2023:

-- Ensure the governing body receives termly data regarding attendance/attainment/admissions/behaviour for the particular characteristics outlined in this policy. - Increase the percentage of disadvantaged children meeting the expected outcome in reading, writing and maths at the end of Key Stage 2 (KS2). - Increase the percentage of disadvantaged children achieving greater depth in reading, writing and maths at the end of KS2. - To narrow the gap in progress being made by children identified as having special educational needs compared to their peers. - Staff will ensure that all pupils are able to take part in extra-curricular activities and residential visits, and the school will monitor uptake of these visits to ensure no one is disadvantaged on the grounds of a protected characteristic. - St. Theresa's will ensure that all forms of prejudice-motivated bullying is taken seriously and dealt with equally and firmly.
+- Ensure the governing body receives termly data regarding attendance/attainment/admissions/behaviour for the particular characteristics outlined in this policy. - Increase the percentage of disadvantaged children meeting the expected outcome in reading, writing and maths at the end of Key Stage 2 (KS2). - Increase the percentage of disadvantaged children achieving greater depth in reading, writing and maths at the end of KS2. - To narrow the gap in progress being made by children identified as having special educational needs compared to their peers. - Staff will ensure that all pupils are able to take part in extra-curricular activities and residential visits, and the school will monitor uptake of these visits to ensure no one is disadvantaged on the grounds of a protected characteristic.

 Objective Group Objective Pupil Achievement All pupils are assessed, monitored and tracked through the school's assessment system.
 Under-achievement is identified and appropriate intervention is applied.
-Pupils are able to participate in a full range of extracurricular opportunities.
+Pupils are able to participate in a full range of extra- curricular opportunities.
 Behaviour and Safety Pupils respect one another.
 Pupils feel safe and valued.
 Pupils, staff and parents / carers know that misconduct and gross misconduct will be challenged.
-Teaching All pupils experience 100% 'good or better' lessons.
+Teaching • All pupils experience 100% 'good or better' lessons.
 Leadership and Management The staff and governing body reflects the diversity of the school community.
 No pupils (or their families) are disadvantaged academically, socially or emotionally.
 All staff are mindful of the academic and social needs of all children, especially potentially vulnerable children.
 The Head of School is responsible for the collection and analysis of equality data including the recording of prejudice-related incidents.